kamal-sharma-de/pyspark/README.md

 Problem 5: Write a pyspark application to add an "index-like" column to a PySpark DataFrame.

 Problem 6: Develope a pyspark application to calculate the month-wise cumulative revenue.

+Problem 7: Design a single Spark program to perform an ELT process with complex user-defined transformations, data optimization, and potential performance tuning.